Getting started¶

 - Download and install the latest KerkoApp Docker image from DockerHub.

-- Run the Docker container to have KerkoApp retrieve your data from zotero.org.
+- Run the Docker container to have KerkoApp synchronize your data from zotero.org.

 - Run the Docker container to launch the KerkoApp server.

-Open http://localhost:8080/ in your browser and explore the bibliography!
+Open http://localhost:8080/ in your browser and explore your bibliography!

 To stop the KerkoApp server, press Ctrl+C in the terminal where the container is running.

-already been downloaded and the data synchronized, and thus it will just launch
+image has been already been downloaded and the data synchronized, and thus it

 Using the Kerko command line interface (CLI) with Docker